Infinite randomness critical behavior of the contact process on networks with long-range connections: SDRG treatment

 In the numerical SDRG analysis, both variables $\lambda_{ij}$ and $\mu_i$ where taken from uniform distributions with probability densities $f_{\lambda}(\lambda)=\Theta(\lambda)\Theta(1-\lambda)$ and $f_{\mu}(\mu)=\frac{1}{\mu_m} \Theta(\mu)\Theta(\mu_m-\mu)$, respectively, where $\Theta(x)$ is the Heaviside step-function and we used the logarithmic variable, $\Delta_0=\ln(\mu_m)$ as a control parameter.

 It is generally a challenging task to precisely locate the critical point, and the accuracy of the obtained critical exponents depends crucially on it.
 In order to reach a sufficient precision, we have first determined the location $\Delta_c$ of the pseudo-critical point for each random sample, where the correlation length reaches the size of the system.
 This can be conveniently obtained by the doubling method \cite{ladder,phd}.
-Here, the originally periodic system is made ``open'' by cutting all links going over a given position $x$, and two identical copies of this open system are glued together at the boundaries.
-Then, $\Delta_c$ is given by the threshold value, above which the last remaining giant nodes (or clusters) of the replicas fuse together during the SDRG process. $\Delta_c$ varies from sample to sample, but from the size-dependence of its distribution both the location $\Delta^*_0$ of the 'true' critical point and the correlation length exponent $\nu'$ can be obtained according to the scaling form: \be f_{\Delta}(\Delta,N) =N^{1/\nu'}\tilde f_{\Delta}(\Delta N^{1/\nu'}), \ee where $\Delta=\Delta_c-\Delta^*_0$.
+Here, the original network that has been built on a ring of nodes is first made ``open'' by cutting all links going over a given position $x$.
+Then two identical copies of this object are arranged in a ring of size $2L$ and the corresponding ``dangling'' links (that had been cut previously) are glued together.
+In this way, one obtains a network of size $2L$, which has a period $L$ along the ring.
+Now, $\Delta_c$ is given by the threshold value, above which the last remaining giant nodes (or clusters) of the replicas fuse together during the SDRG process. $\Delta_c$ varies from sample to sample, but from the size-dependence of its distribution both the location $\Delta^*_0$ of the 'true' critical point and the correlation length exponent $\nu'$ can be obtained according to the scaling form: \be f_{\Delta}(\Delta,N) =N^{1/\nu'}\tilde f_{\Delta}(\Delta N^{1/\nu'}), \ee where $\Delta=\Delta_c-\Delta^*_0$.
 In practice, we study the scaling of the width of the distribution (given by the standard deviation), which is proportional to $N^{-1/d_g\nu}$ and the mean value, $|\Delta^*_0-\overline{\Delta_c}| \sim N^{-1/d_g\nu}$, and calculate size-dependent effective exponents by two-point and three-point fits, which are then extrapolated as $1/N\to0$, see Fig. \ref{fig_2}.

 Having at hand an accurate estimate for the location of the critical point, the remaining two independent critical exponents ($x'$ and $\psi'$) can be determined by applying the SDRG method at the critical point and analyzing the resulting cluster structure.
 The gap $\epsilon$ of the rate matrix (or energy gap in the language of the Ising model) is given by the effective recovery rate of the the last decimated giant node (cluster).
 The mass $m$ of the latter gives the magnetic moment of the sample in the corresponding Ising model, for details, see \cite{ki,ki_alg,phd}.
 The number of independent random samples used in the calculations were at least $40000$, while the largest analyzed system size was typically $N=2^{15}$.